leanprover/leanprover.github.io/download/index.md

 There are [Emacs](https://www.gnu.org/software/emacs/) and [Visual Studio Code](http://code.visualstudio.com) extensions, each of which support interactive editing.

-- Emacs: [lean4-mode](https://github.com/leanprover/lean4/tree/master/lean4-mode) is a major mode available in the Lean 4 repository for Emacs 27.1 or newer.
+- Emacs: [lean4-mode](https://github.com/leanprover/lean4-mode) is a major mode for Emacs 27.1 or newer.

 - [Visual Studio Code](http://code.visualstudio.com) is available for all major platforms.
-  The [Lean 4 extension](https://marketplace.visualstudio.com/items?itemName=mhuisi.lean4) is available in its marketplace.
+  The [Lean 4 extension](https://github.com/leanprover/vscode-lean4) is available in its marketplace.